-Nissan has made a bold and somewhat unprecedented promise to offer a fully autonomous car by the year 2020.
+Nissan has made a bold and somewhat unprecedented promise to offer an autonomous car by the year 2020.
 The move is part of Nissan’s aim to reduce the rate of accidents involving its cars to almost zero, a target several other automakers including Mercedes-Benz, Volkswagen and Volvo are also hoping to achieve through self-driving cars.

 Nissan doesn’t want to preclude the technology from anyone, so is planning to make it available across its model range within two vehicle generations.
 This suggests to us that Nissan doesn’t want to take control away from the driver completely, but rather in emergency situations only.

 We can’t imagine buyers of Nissan’s performance models like the GT-R will be so keen in the cars if they aren’t doing the driving.
 Moreover, Nissan has already shown a Leaf prototype that initially warns a driver if it detects an emergency situation and only takes control if the driver fails to do so.
 But there will be versions that are 100 percent autonomous, as Nissan wants to offer independence and mobility for all, including the elderly and those with disabilities.